 A service in Goa represents a logical grouping of related endpoints that provide specific functionality.
 While simple applications might only need one service, larger applications often benefit from splitting functionality across multiple services.
 This approach enables better organization of API endpoints, clearer separation of concerns, easier maintenance and testing, independent deployment capabilities, and granular security controls.

-When designing a multi-service system, services typically fall into two categories: front services and back services.
+When designing a multi-service system, services typically fall into two categories: front services which are exposed to the outside world and back services which are used by front services.
 Understanding these patterns helps in designing a scalable and maintainable architecture.

 Goa offers flexibility in how you organize your services’ designs and generated code.
-Let’s explore the two main approaches: unified and independent designs.
+Let’s explore the two main approaches: independent and unified designs.

 // design/design.go - Top-level design file